Daria Spiridonova

 Daria Sergeyevna Nagornaya (née Spiridonova Дарья Сергеевна Нагорная née Спиридонова; born 8 July 1998) is a Russian former artistic gymnast.
 Primarily an uneven bars specialist, she is the 2015 World Champion, the 2015 European Champion, the 2014 World bronze medalist, and a four-time Russian national (2014–17) champion on the apparatus.
 She represented Russia at the 2016 Summer Olympics, winning a silver medal in the team competition.
 She was also a member of the gold-medal-winning team at the 2016 European Championships, the silver-medal-winning teams at the 2018 and 2019 World Championships, and the bronze-medal-winning teams at the 2014 World and 2014 European championships.

-She is married to Russian gymnast Nikita Nagornyy.
+Gymnastics career

 Junior career

 Spiridonova made her international debut at the 2012 Pre-Olympic Youth Cup in Bergisch-Gladbach, Germany, where she won the all-around gold medal.

-2013 was Spiridonova's breakout year.
-She took gold with her team and silver on uneven bars at the Russian Junior Championships in the spring.
+In 2013 she won gold with her team and silver on uneven bars at the Russian Junior Championships.
 She competed at the Olympic Hopes, winning gold with her team and on uneven bars, bronze in the all-around, and placing fifth on vault.
-She went on to compete at the KSI Cup, winning team and all-around gold medals.
+She went on to compete at the KSI Cup, winning gold medals with her team and in the all-around.

-Senior career

 2014

-Spiridonova's senior debut came at the 2014 Cottbus World Cup, but she did not make the event finals.
-She then competed at the Russian Championships in April, winning gold on bars, silver with her team and on balance beam, and placing fifth in the all-around, and seventh on floor.
+Spiridonova's senior debut came at the 2014 Cottbus World Cup, but she did not make any event finals.
+She then competed at the Russian Championships in April, winning gold on uneven bars, silver with her team and on balance beam, and placing fifth in the all-around, and seventh on floor exercise.

-At the 2014 European Championships, Spiridonova competed on uneven bars, balance beam and floor exercise.
-She scored 14.900 on uneven bars which qualified her to the event finals in 4th place.
-She also scored a 14.058 on beam and 11.900 on floor after a fall.
-In the team final, Spiridonova contributed scores of 15.066 on bars, 12.300 on beam and 13.100 on floor towards the Russian team's bronze medal finish.
+At the 2014 European Championships, Spiridonova competed on uneven bars, balance beam, and floor exercise.
+She scored 14.900 on uneven bars which qualified her to the event finals in fourth place.
+She also scored a 14.058 on balance beam and 11.900 on floor exercise after a fall.
+In the team final, Spiridonova contributed scores of 15.066 on uneven bars, 12.300 on balance beam and 13.100 on floor exercise towards the Russian team's bronze medal finish.

 Individually, she won the bronze medal in the uneven bars final with a score of 15.283.
-On 29 October she placed first ahead of Larisa Iordache at the Arthur Gander Memorial, her first international win at the senior level.
-Days later, she partnered up with male Russian gymnast Nikita Ignatyev to win her second international title at the Swiss cup.
+In October she placed first ahead of Larisa Iordache at the Arthur Gander Memorial, her first international win at the senior level.
+Days later, she partnered up with male Russian gymnast Nikita Ignatyev to win her second international title at the Swiss Cup.
 At the Massila Master, she claimed the first all-around crown of her career.